huyisme-005/LaMusique/README.md

 The application is built with responsive design principles, aiming for usability across various screen sizes, including desktop PCs and mobile devices like iPhones (accessed via a web browser).

-## Current MVPs (Minimum Viable Products)

-*   Unified generation of song lyrics (from AI or manual input) and melody data (MusicXML format, description with singing instructions, and lyric feedback) based on user input (theme, keywords, selected emotion including "Mixed Emotion", genre, key, tempo) with expanded genre options on a single creation page.
-*   Integrated lyrics editing within the main song crafting component, with conditional buttons for continuing with manual edits or regenerating AI content.
-*   UI for audio file upload (optional, with default silent placeholder if none provided, explicit audio required for audio plagiarism scan) and an experimental AI flow for basic plagiarism concern flagging of audio.
-*   Experimental AI flow for basic plagiarism concern flagging of generated/entered lyrics.
-*   A responsive split-screen user interface on the creation page with a vertically scrollable left panel for controls and a right panel for viewing generated content.
-Horizontal scrollbars with arrow controls appear on individual cards if content overflows.
-*   UI for optionally uploading image/video assets for future music video generation, with a placeholder for asset plagiarism scanning.
-*   Local song saving (lyrics & melody data) and loading functionality via `localStorage`, managed on a separate "Saved Songs" page.
-*   Export to PDF for lyrics and melody information (via browser print).

 ## Known Issues & Future Enhancements

-*   **SongCrafter Form State**: When loading a saved song from `localStorage`, only lyrics and melody are restored.
+*   **SongCrafter Form State on Load**: When loading a saved song from `localStorage`, only lyrics and melody are restored.
 The form inputs in `SongCrafter` (theme, keywords, genre, etc.) are not repopulated.
+*   **Advanced Plagiarism Detection**: The current plagiarism scans are basic and experimental.
+More sophisticated systems would require advanced techniques and access to larger content databases.
+*   **Melody Playback & Visualization**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
+*   **Full Audio Functionality**: Implementing robust microphone recording, AI audio generation, and more detailed audio analysis.
+*   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.
+*   **Full Export Functionality**: Implementing actual file export in various audio formats (MP3, WAV, MIDI).
+*   **Social Media Integration**: Direct API integration for seamless sharing on social platforms.
-*   **User Authentication & Accounts**:
+*   **User Authentication & Cloud Storage**:
-    *   Implement a full user authentication system (e.g., email/password, phone number, social media logins like Google/Facebook).
+    *   Implement a full user authentication system (e.g., email/password, phone number, social media logins).
-    *   This is a prerequisite for many advanced features.
-*   **Cloud-Based Work History**:
     *   Replace `localStorage` with cloud-based storage (e.g., Firestore) for saved songs, linked to user accounts.
 This would allow users to access their work across devices and sessions after logging in.
 *   **Admin Accounts & Management**:
     *   Develop an admin role with capabilities to manage users, view user information (with appropriate privacy considerations), and potentially oversee app functionalities.
 *   **Tiered Plans & Subscriptions**:
     *   Introduce different subscription levels (e.g., Free, Premium, Corporate) with varied feature access or usage limits, once user accounts are in place.
-*   **Full Audio Recording & Processing**: Implementing robust microphone recording, audio editing, and potential speech-to-text for the "Audio Input" section.
-*   **AI Audio Generation**: Fully implementing the AI audio generation feature.
-*   **Advanced Plagiarism Detection**: The current plagiarism scan for audio and lyrics is basic.
-A more sophisticated system would require advanced analysis techniques and potentially access to larger content databases.
-Plagiarism detection for visual assets is also a complex future feature.
-*   **Melody Playback & Visualization**: Currently, melodies are generated as data (MusicXML) but not played back or visualized in detail.
-This is a key future enhancement.
-*   **Music Video Generation**: The music video generation feature itself is a placeholder and requires significant development beyond asset uploading.
-*   **Full Export Functionality**: Implementing actual file export in various audio formats (MP3, WAV, MIDI).
-*   **Social Media Integration**: Direct API integration for seamless sharing on social platforms.
-*   **Audio-Reactive Visualizations**: Implementing subtle audio-reactive visuals to enhance user engagement.
-*   **Custom Iconography**: While `lucide-react` is used, implementing custom-designed icons for musical elements could further enhance the UI.
 *   **Dark Mode Theme**: The current focus is on the light theme; a polished dark mode could be added.

 This project is built with Firebase Studio and aims to provide a foundation for a powerful AI-assisted music creation tool.